jdebroux/FilmQueryProject/README.md

 * Rating
 * Language
 * Description
+* Category
 * A list of the actors
+* A list of all the copies of that title and their condition

 If you want more information about the film there is a sub-menu to get it, once a film is found.
+I also edited the toString methods to make things more user friendly in terms of readability.
+I also created a specific method just for the try/catch statements around a user inputing an integer since it happens more than a couple times throughout this project.

 ### Technologies Used